Google to pay Indiana $20 million to settle privacy lawsuit - ExBulletin

 Google to pay Indiana $20 million to settle privacy lawsuit

-INDIANAPOLIS — Google will pay Indiana $20 million to settle state lawsuit against tech giant for alleged location-tracking fraud, state attorney general Todd Rokita says did.
+INDIANAPOLIS: Google will pay $20 million to the state of Indiana to settle a state lawsuit against a tech giant over abusive location-tracking practices, state attorney general Todd Rokita has announced.

 Rokitas filed a separate lawsuit against Google when negotiations between the company and a coalition of state attorneys general stalled, he said.
-Those states agreed to his $391.5 million settlement with the company in November.
+Those states agreed to his $391.5 million settlement with the company in November, he reports, The Associated Press.

 As a result of another lawsuit, Indiana received about twice the amount it would have received under the Confederacy’s agreement with the 40 states, Rokita said in a statement Thursday.

-Rokita said the settlement is another sign of our firm commitment to protecting Hoosiers from the intrusive schemes of big tech companies.
+“This settlement is another demonstration of our firm commitment to protect Hoosiers from Big Tech’s intrusive plans,” said Rokita.

 Google also says it has developed settings such as incognito mode for Google Maps.